carlosdavila91/santboi/README.md

   <img width="640" height="420" src="images/densidad.png">
 </p>

-Strong correlations appear between these physical characteristics of buidings.
+Strong correlations appear between these physical characteristics of buildings.

 When we distinguish buildings by district there are not clear differences, except that buildings in Marianao may be slightly larger.